You really NEED to make these – yes, you do – because these cinnamon rolls are to die for.

 - Turn the dough out onto the board, knock the air out and roll into a rectangle about 25cm by 20cm

 - Spread the cinnamon paste all over the dough, making sure you go right up to the edges.
 Roll up the dough tightly, and then cut the sausage into 12 equal slices.
 Arrange – swirl side up – in a greased baking tray (I used one 22cm x 30cm).
-Cover with cling film and leave the rolls in a warm place for 60 – 90 minutes until doubled in size, or in the fridge overnight.
+Cover with cling film and leave the rolls in a warm place for 60 – 90 minutes until doubled in size.

 - Heat oven to 190ºC.
 Place a baking tray filled with a little water in the bottom of the oven before baking the rolls for about 25 minutes.
 Cover them with tinfoil at about 15 minutes so they don’t become too browned and crusty